rp4rk/focused-will/talents.md

 ### Mindbender

-> Out of date
+Mindbender will do around 60% of a Shadowfiend's damage in a slightly shorter timeframe, depending on haste it represents around 1.5%-3.5% more mana every 3 minutes than Shadowfiend due to the newly added [base mana return](https://shadowlands.wowhead.com/spell=343726/shadowfiend).

-Mindbender will do around 92% of a Shadowfiend's damage in a slightly longer timeframe, depending on haste it represents around 6.5% more mana every 3 minutes than Shadowfiend due to the newly added base mana return.
-Mindbender also enjoys synergy with Spirit Shell, lending further strength to that combination.
+Mindbender enjoys synergy with Spirit Shell, as they both have one minute cooldowns, this removes concern with not using Mindbender efficiently as you can almost certainly make perfect use of the ability with Spirit Shell.

 ### Power Word: Solace

-Power Word: Solace represents a 1.4% mana gain per cast as it typically replaces a Smite, meaning at perfect use you're looking at 5.6% net mana per minute at perfect use.
+Power Word: Solace represents a 1.4% mana gain per cast as it typically replaces a Smite, meaning at perfect use you're looking at 5.6% net mana per minute.
 The caveat is that using Power Word: Solace perfectly is not optimal, with most logs seeing 60-80% use.
 Solace also has notable anti-synergy with Shadow Covenant in the later tiers, which may inform your decision on this tier.

 ## T35

 ### Psychic Voice

-Psychic Voice has notable synergy with the Mental Recovery conduit, for certain M+ affixes such as Spiteful this can be powerful.
+Psychic Voice has notable synergy with the [Mental Recovery](https://shadowlands.wowhead.com/spell=337954/mental-recovery) conduit, for certain M+ affixes such as [Spiteful](https://shadowlands.wowhead.com/affix=123/spiteful) this can be powerful.

 ### Dominant Mind